Genaker/TerraformMagentoCloud/README.md

 docker pull [OPTIONS] MAGENTO_IMAGE_NAME[:TAG|@DIGEST]

 ```

+# Automate the installation of software using Golden AMI

+In this post, I will show you how to automate the installation of software from the your golden AMI (Amazon Machine Image)

+A “golden AMI” or “gold image” is an AMI you standardize through configuration, consistent security patching, and hardening.
+It also contains agents you approve for logging, security, performance monitoring, etc. Many enterprise customers have a mature AMI pipeline setup to create a golden AMI of base operating systems for the organization.
+For a sample golden AMI pipeline, see [The Golden AMI Pipeline] (https://aws.amazon.com/blogs/awsmarketplace/announcing-the-golden-ami-pipeline/).

+You can launch an instance from an existing AMI, customize the instance, setup Software (MAgento, ODDO, Wordpres, Shopware etc.) and then save this updated configuration as a custom AMI.
+Instances launched from this new custom AMI include the customizations that you made when you created the AMI.

+# Building an Golden AMI with Packer

+Packer is an open-source tool by Hashicorp that automates the creation of machine images for different platforms.
+Developers specify the machine configuration using a JSON file called template, and then run Packer to build the image.

+One key feature of Packer is its capability to create images targeted to different platforms, all from the same specification.
+This is a nice feature that allows you to create machine images of different types without repetitive coding.

+You can get Packer and its documentation at [Packer Official Site](https://www.packer.io/).

 # Use DynamoDb with Magento 2

 Magento out of the box has PHP Library to work with Dynamo DB.